Second quantized quantum field theory based on invariance properties of locally conformally flat space-times: Superspace and superfields

-Therefore Alt$(V,A)$ has the structure of a graded Lie algebra.
-Also one can verify that

-and therefore $\pi^{-1}(x)$ is a graded Lie algebra.
-Now in order to determine the relationship between the (Grassman) multiplication $\wedge$ and the Lie algebra operation $[\mbox{ },\mbox{ }]$ in Alt$(V,A)$ we make the following computation.
+Therefore Alt$(V,A)$ has the structure of a graded Lie algebra. \nopagebreak Now in order to determine the relationship between the (Grassmann) multiplication $\wedge$ and the Lie algebra operation in Alt$(V,A)$ we make the following computation.

 Therefore